drscotthawley/drscotthawley.github.io/_posts/2017-5-5-Crash-Course-On-GANs.md

    - page 2: "Given two normal distributions...with covariances $$C_1, C_2$$,...": see ["Multivariate Normal Distribution"](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
    - Section 3.3, Equilibrium: The "$$\mathbb{E}[\  ]$$" notation -- as in $$\mathbb{E}\left[\mathcal{L}(x)\right]$$ -- means "expected value."
 See <https://en.wikipedia.org/wiki/Expected_value>
    - Introduces the *diversity ratio*: $$\gamma=\frac{\mathbb{E}\left[\mathcal{L}(G(z))\right]}{\mathbb{E}\left[\mathcal{L}(x)\right]}$$.
 "Lower values of $$\gamma$$ lead to lower image diversity because the discriminator focuses more heavily on auto-encoding real images."
    - "3.5 Model arcitechture": Did not actually get the bit about the autoencoder as the discriminator: "How does an autoencoder output a 1 or a zero?"
-Moving on...
+   - Ok, done.
+Will come back later if needed; maybe looking at code will make things clearer...

 - ["SEGAN: Speech Enhancement Generative Adversarial Network"](https://arxiv.org/pdf/1703.09452.pdf) by Pascual, Bonafonte \& Serra (April 2017). **Actual audio GAN!** They only used it to remove noise.

 ## Videos

 - [Ian Goodfellow (original GAN author), Guest lecture on GANs for UC Berkeley CS295](https://www.youtube.com/watch?v=JRKl9QPiRok) (Oct 2016).
-1 hour 27 minutes. *NOTE: actually starts at 4:33.* Watch at 1.25 speed.  **Remarks/Notes:**
+1 hour 27 minutes. *NOTE: actually starts at 4:33.* Watch at 1.25 speed.
+	- **Remarks/Notes:**
 	-  *This is on fairly "high" level*, which may be too much for some viewers; if hearing the words "probability distribution" over & over again makes you tune out, and e.g. if you don't know what a Jacobian is, then you may not want to watch this.
 	-  His "Taxonomy of Generative Models" is **GREAT!**
 	-  The discriminator is just an ordinary classifier.